MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/packing-vs-storage-dimensions.md

 ms.dyn365.ops.version: Release 10.0.7
 ---

-# Packing vs. storage dimensions
+# Set different dimensions for packing and storage

 [!include [banner](../includes/banner.md)]

 Some items are packed or stored in such a way that you may need to track physical dimensions differently for each of several different processes.
-The **Physical dimensions** page lets you specify which process (packing, storage, or nested packing) each specified dimension is used for.
+The **Physical dimensions** page lets you set up one or several *types* of dimensions for each product.
+Each dimension type provides a set of physical measurements (weight, width, depth, and height), plus a **Type** setting, which lets you specify process where those physical measurement values apply.
+The following settings are available for the **Type** field:

-- Storage dimensions are used along with location volumetrics to determine how many of each item can be stored various warehouse locations.
+- *Storage* - Storage dimensions are used along with location volumetrics to determine how many of each item can be stored various warehouse locations.
-- Packing dimensions are used during containerization and the manual packing process to determine how many of each item will fit in various container types.
+- *Packing* - Packing dimensions are used during containerization and the manual packing process to determine how many of each item will fit in various container types.
-- Nested packing dimensions are used when the packing process contains multiple levels.
+- *Nested packing* - Nested packing dimensions are used when the packing process contains multiple levels.

 The remainder of this topic provides a scenario that illustrates how to use this feature.